confuzled/confuzled/README.md

 👯 I’m looking to collaborate on anything realy

-🤔 I’m looking for help with learning bash
+🤔 I’m looking for help with clippy reborn

 💬 Ask me about anything